-January 2020: Election of new AMU governance and reengagement of the University.
+January 2020: Election of new AMU governance and re-commitment of the University

-Following the election of the new governance team, the President of AMU has re-engaged the university and its subsidiary in the HRS4R process with the European Commission, obtaining an extension of time to put the new team in place.
+Following the election of the new governance team, the President of AMU re-engaged the university and its subsidiary in the HRS4R process with the European Commission, obtaining additional time to set up the new team.

-- 1st quarter 2020 : Synthesis work of the proposals made by the WGs
+- 1st quarter 2020 : Synthesis work on the proposals made by the WGs

 The Working Groups